nus-cs2113-AY1920S2/tp/docs/team/trishaangelica.md

 <!-- @@author trishaangelica -->
-# Trisha Labi - Project Portfolio
+# Labi Trisha Angelica Vergara - Project Portfolio
 ## PROJECT: SHOCO

 ## Overview

-SHOCO is a desktop application used for the managing and planning of shopping lists and budget.
+SHOCO is a desktop application used for the managing and planning of shopping lists and budgets.
 Users interact with it through the use of a command-line interface (CLI), the program is written in Java and has bout 5 kLoC.

 ### Summary of Contributions
 * **Major enhancement 1:** Included the **ability to edit items** in the shopping list.
-    * What it does: Allows the user to update values of the items in the shopping list.
-Such values are the description, price and quantity of the item.
+    * What it does: Allows the user to update values of an item in the shopping list.
+Such values include the description, price and quantity of an item.
-    * Justification: This feature improves the product significantly because a user can make mistakes when adding an item (e.g typos made) and the app should provide a convenient way to rectify these mistake.
+    * Justification: This feature improves the product significantly because a user may make mistakes when adding an item (e.g typos made) and the app should provide a convenient way to rectify such mistakes.
-    * Highlights: This enhancement allows the user to update any value.
-The edit command does not require any order in it's input (e.g alphabetical ordering of delimiters).
+    * Highlights: This enhancement allows the user to update any value of an item as the edit command does not require any order in its input (e.g alphabetical ordering of delimiters).
 * **Minor enhancement 1:** Negative values entered for price and quantity are not accepted.
-This is for a realistic approach as items will never have negative prices and/or quantities in real life.
+This is for a realistic approach as items will never have negative prices and/or quantities in a real life scenario.

 * **Major enhancement 2:** Added the **help function** for the SHOCO application.
-    * What it does: Lists all acceptable commands, their various purpose, valid parameters and examples of usage.
+    * What it does: Lists all acceptable commands, their purpose, valid parameters and examples of usage.
-    * Justification: This feature improves the product significantly because a user may forget how certain functions work and so the app should provide a convenient way for users to check the accepted format.
+    * Justification: This feature improves the product significantly because the user may forget how certain functions work and so, the app should provide a convenient way for them to check the accepted format.
-     With the help feature embedded in the application, users need not solely rely on the SHOCO User Guide
+     With the help feature embedded in the application, users need not solely rely on the SHOCO User Guide.
-    * Highlights: This enhancement includes examples of command usages which makes the various command format much more comprehensible to users.
+    * Highlights: This enhancement includes examples of command usages which makes the accepted command formats much more comprehensible to the user.

 * **Code contributed:** [[Functional code]](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#search=trishaangelica&sort=groupTitle&sortWithin=title&since=2020-03-01&timeframe=commit&mergegroup=false&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=trishaangelica&tabRepo=AY1920S2-CS2113T-T13-1%2Ftp%5Bmaster%5D)

 * **Other contributions:**
     * Project Management:
-        * Closed milestones v1.0 on GitHub
+        * Closed milestone v1.0 on GitHub
         * Assigned bugs and PRs to respective team members on GitHub.
 (Issues <ins>[#146-#162](https://github.com/AY1920S2-CS2113T-T13-1/tp/issues?q=is%3Aissue+is%3Aclosed+PE-D)</ins>)

     * Enhancements to existing features: